-- High Pass: High Pass sharpening is helpful when the original image is not sharp. - Unsharp Mask: Similar to Photoshop's Unsharp Mask function.
-Resize AI's sharpening is different in that it is only applied to the luminance of the image, to prevent color artifacts. - Progressive: Similar to Unsharp Mask, except it sharpens different amounts depending on the size of the details in the image.
+- High Pass: High Pass sharpening is helpful when the original image lacks sharpness. - Unsharp Mask: Similar to Photoshop's Unsharp Mask.
+Resize's sharpening is different in that it is only applied to the luminance of the image, to prevent color artifacts.

+Progressive: Similar to Unsharp Mask, it sharpens different amounts depending on the size of the details.
 Small details are enhanced more than large ones.